 In 1953, Dr. Lawrence moved to Rockland County, New York, where she became the first practicing child psychiatrist in the county.
 Dedicated to the underserved and to children’s mental health, her therapy focused on play and artwork.
 In the opening of Balm in Gilead, Dr. Lawrence recounts working with a 4-year-old who had witnessed his mother being assaulted.
 Using therapeutic play, she had the child replay the events using dolls and a dollhouse, showing him the powerful role he played in helping his mother, and alleviating the crying and nightmares the child was experiencing.
 Dr. Lawrence saw helping others as “a privilege,” and sought to help others achieve victory over trauma.

 In 1963, Dr. Lawrence returned to Harlem Hospital to head the Developmental Psychiatry Service, where she served for more than 20 years.
 Until 1984, she was an associate clinical professor of psychiatry in the College of Physicians and Surgeons.
 She also served on the New York State Planning Council for Mental Health throughout the 1970s and ’80s, and authored two widely used textbooks on treating children with mental impairments.
 In 1992, Cornell University awarded Dr. Lawrence its Black Alumni Award.
-She continued to see patients until she was 90 years old, and presently lives in Rockland County.
+She continued to see patients until she was 90 years old.

-Lawrence is now 103.
+Lawrence passed away on December 4, 2019 at the age of 105.
 In reviewing Balm in Gilead, The New York Times hailed Lawrence as a “pioneer therapist of young urban families in Harlem, survivor of seven decades of struggle, change, and achievement.”